-All school staff attended training to implement Therapeutic Thinking practices as a whole school approach.
+All school staff attended refresher training to implement Therapeutic Thinking practices as a whole school approach.
 This has empowered staff in dealing successfully with low level behaviours and incidents where behaviour has become difficult or dangerous.
-Our behaviour policy has been revised and information about our approach has been shared with parents..
+Our behaviour policy has been updated and information about our approach is documented on our website and in our parent leaflet.